 KBB is one of the most established and trust resource when it comes to providing an objective value for vehicles.
 The site is easy to use, just follow the prompts on each step to enter details about your vehicle.
 KBB will provide both a trade-in price at a dealership, and a private-party price for your vehicle based on its condition.

-On Cargurus, you will need to enter the vin number of your car, your location, and vehicle mileage to get a value estimate.
-One useful tip Cargurus provide is the fair market price of the vehicle, and how it compares to national and local listings.
+On Cargurus, you will need to enter the VIN number of your car, your location, and vehicle mileage to get a value estimate.
+One useful tip Cargurus provides is the fair market price of the vehicle, and how it compares to national and local listings.
 However Cargurus does not factor in the physical condition of your vehicle—so adjust accordingly based on your vehicle’s wear and tear.

-Part of Truecar.com’s pricing tool for used cars, they analyze millions of used car listings and transactions to determine your potential trade-in value and expected selling price.
+Part of Truecar.com’s pricing tool for used cars analyzes millions of used car listings and transactions to determine your potential trade-in value and expected selling price.
 It provides a helpful range to help you determine if your list price is higher or lower than market average.